 Charitable Tax Receipt Guidelines

-Since inception, the Sens Foundation, together with the Ottawa Senators Hockey Club, alumni, corporate partners, and fans have raised and dedicated more than $70 million in support to a variety of community initiatives.
+Since inception, the Ottawa Senators Foundation, together with the Ottawa Senators Hockey Club, alumni, corporate partners, and fans have raised and dedicated more than $70 million in support to a variety of community initiatives.
 To ensure we can continue to give back to hockey country it is important we follow the rules and regulations set out by the Canada Revenue Agency when issuing tax receipts.

 In planning your event, please ask yourself if receiving a charitable tax receipt will add value to the participants of the event?